oledid-js/turn-off-display-cli/README.md

 ## Supported operating systems

-This package only supports Windows for now.
+This package only supports Windows and OS X >= 10.9 for now.
 If you want to add support for another operating system, please submit a pull-request.

 ## How to install
 ```